noaa-oar-arl/CMAQ/PREP/mcip/README.md

 # The NOAA-ARL Atmosphere-Chemistry Coupler (NACC)
+# Dr. Patrick C. Campbell and Dr. Youhua Tang
 # Based on the Meteorology-Chemistry Interface Processor (MCIP)

 The NOAA-ARL Atmosphere-Chemistry Coupler (NACC) is adapted from the Meteorology-Chemistry Interface Processor (MCIP), and can ingest output from the [Finite Volume Cubed Sphere (FV3)](https://www.gfdl.noaa.gov/fv3/) version of the [Global Forecast System (GFS)](https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/global-forcast-system-gfs) and the [Weather Research and Forecasting (WRF) Model](http://www.wrf-model.org) to prepare the meteorology files that are used within the CMAQ Modeling System.
 Where possible, MCIP uses data directly from the meteorological model to maximize consistency with the CMAQ Modeling System.
 When specific atmospheric fields are not explicitly output by WRF, MCIP uses scientific algorithms to create those fields for CMAQ.
 MCIP output is used by the emissions model (for example, to provide time-varying temperatures for mobile emissions) and by the CCTM to define the atmospheric conditions.
 A scientific overview of MCIP is in [Otte and Pleim (2010)](https://www.geosci-model-dev.net/3/243/2010/).

-MCIP performs the following functions using the output (history) file from WRF:
+MCIP performs the following functions using the output (history) file from WRF or FV3-GFS:

 -   Defines the computational domain for the CCTM.
 The CCTM typically uses a smaller computational domain than the meteorological model, and the lateral boundary cells from the meteorological model generally are not used by CCTM.